AthennaIO/Template/CONTRIBUTING.md

 ## Coding style

-Majority of SecJS core packages are written in Typescript.
-Having a brief knowledge of Typescript is required to contribute to the core.
+Majority of Athenna core packages are written in modern EcmaScript.
+Having a brief knowledge of EcmaScript is required to contribute to the core.

 ## Fix bugs by creating PR's